 Using printing techniques for the manufacture of functional electronic devices has the potential to provide a wide range of benefits not easily achieved through conventional processing.
 Examples include very large area devices, use and integration of an extensive set of functional materials (including polymers, small molecules, nanoparticles, biomaterials, etc.), facile integration with a wide range of substrates (including those that are mechanically flexible/stretchable or contoured), mass customization, ability to rapidly prototype and iterate, as well as low-mass and low-cost devices.
-Additive manufacturing of electronic systems leads to devices which find applications in many areas such as energy generation and storage, distributed sensing, medical devices, wearable electronic systems potentially enables new, distributed, custom manufacturing models that are more inclusive, allowing broader participation in the fabrication of goods with very wide design freedom.
+Additive manufacturing of electronic systems leads to devices which find applications in many areas such as energy generation and storage, distributed sensing, medical devices, wearable electronics, environmental monitoring systems, information displays, interactive systems, robotics, and transient devices.
+Moreover, using printing to make electronic systems potentially enables new, distributed, custom manufacturing models that are more inclusive, allowing broader participation in the fabrication of goods with very wide design freedom.

 There has been enormous progress in the development of electronic materials for solution-based printing as well as in functional devices and systems made using additive manufacturing techniques.
 Nevertheless, many multidisciplinary challenges remain for materials, devices and processing in order to achieve the desired potential for printed electronics.
-For example, as printing relaxes area constraints, some high-performance devices can be readily fabricated, such as sensors and electrochemical energy storage devices.
-However, the typically low-resolution print techniques which are used (usually designed for document/graphics printing) limit our ability to build complex, high performance circuits, due to large feature sizes, low yields, lack of precise control and the electronic properties of solution-processable semiconductors.
-As such hybrid approaches are often followed, where printed devices are combined with the pre-fabricated silicon integrated circuits; this adds complexity and reduces design freedom, but enables complex functionality such as high-resolution analog-to-digital conversion and wireless communication.
-Direct write print systems that enable resolution of 1 micron or better have been demonstrated, but are typically very slow and not easily parallelized, and may limit the materials set that can be used.
+For example, as printing relaxes area constraints, some high-performance devices can be readily fabricated such as sensors and electrochemical energy storage devices.
+However, the typically low-resolution print techniques commonly used now limit our ability to build complex, high performance circuits, due to large feature sizes, low yields, lack of precise control and the electronic properties of solution-processable semiconductors.
+As such, hybrid approaches are often followed, where printed devices are combined with the pre-fabricated silicon integrated circuits; this adds complexity and reduces design freedom, but enables complex functionality such as high-resolution analog-to-digital conversion and wireless communication.
+Direct-write print systems that enable resolution of 1 micron or better have been demonstrated, but are typically very slow and not easily parallelized, and may limit the materials set that can be used.

 Another example of a significant issue is true process integration for the printing of electronic systems.
-Complete devices and systems often require some non-print processes such as vacuum deposition or photolithography as well as removal from the printer for certain steps, such as heating or ancillary chemical treatments.
+Complete devices and systems often require some non-print processes such as vacuum deposition or photolithography, as well as removal from the printer for certain steps, such as heating or ancillary chemical treatments.
 As such, for complex devices, we are generally not able to move from a design directly to a completed system without significant human intervention, thereby limiting the ability of this manufacturing technique and not realizing some potential benefits that printing, particularly digital printing, might provide including layer-by-layer printing for integration with structural additive manufacturing, and closed-loop feedback for correction or optimization of functional devices.
 Developing appropriate materials and inks as well as print process and device structures will be key to overcoming these issues.
+Efforts to produce "all-printed" devices are at their early stage.

-Printed Electronics for HIR
+Printed Electronics for Heterogeneous Integration